 The Beatitudes begin the first sermon by Christ in the Bible.
-It provides much of the context for the teachings that follow.
+The series of eight verses provides much of the context for the teachings that follow.
 However, the translation that we read in English are somewhat different from what Christ said in the original Greek.

 Each verse describes a category of person who has a particular kind of need or capability as "fortunate."
 This description is followed by an explanation of why they are fortunate.